 For historical, climatic and economic reasons the population of Australia is concentrated in capital cities and other major cities, mainly on the south and east coasts of the continent.
-In June 1982, 70.04 per cent of the population lived in the national capital, the six State capital cities and Darwin, and four other major cities of 100,000 or more persons (capital city statistical divisions and statistical districts).
+In June 1983, 69.9 per cent of the population lived in the national capital, the six State capital cities and Darwin, and four other major cities of 100,000 or more persons (capital city statistical divisions and statistical districts).
 Of these, only Canberra is located inland.
 The percentage of the population living in rural areas declined over the years as the major cities and towns attracted most of the population growth; there were periods when the rural population actually declined in numbers.
-This trend, however, slowed considerably after 1971 and between 1976 and 1981 it actually reversed, so that a higher percentage of the population was counted in rural areas at the 1981 Census (14.2 per cent) than at the 1976 Census

-(13.9 per cent).
-In 1982, New South Wales was the State with the highest per cent of the estimated resident population living in the capital city or towns of over 100,000 (75.3 per cent), followed by Victoria (74.6 per cent), South Australia (72.3 per cent), Western Australia (71.0 per cent), Queensland (52.9 per cent) and Tasmania (40.1 per cent).
-In the Northern Territory, 47.1 per cent of the estimated resident population lived in the capital city.
+This trend, however, slowed considerably after 1971 and between 1976 and 1981 it actually reversed, so that a higher percentage of the population was counted in rural areas at the 1981 Census (14.2 per cent).
+In 1983, New South Wales was the State with the highest per cent of the estimated resident population living in the capital city or towns of over 100,000 (74.7 per cent), followed by Victoria (74.4 per cent), South Australia (72.2 per cent), Western Australia (71.0 per cent), Queensland (52.9 per cent) and Tasmania (40.2 per cent).
+In the Northern Territory, 47.3 per cent of the estimated resident population lived in the capital city.